Tuerkayana

 Tuerkayana is a genus of large land crabs.
 It was created from two members of the genus Cardisoma and two members of Discoplax in late 2018 after a re-examination of the taxonomy of the family Gecarcinidae.
 Said re-examination also resulted in the creation of the new family Leptograpsodidae for the genus Leptograpsodes.

 Species

-The genus Tuerkayana comprises these four species:
+The genus Tuerkayana comprises the following species: